juripero/ryft-server/docs/cluster.md

 or `Node-B` based on this metric - the node with lowest metric will be used.

-All nodes keep and update their metrics in the `consul`'s KV storage under `busyness/` perfix.
+All nodes keep and update their metrics in the `consul`'s KV storage under `busyness/` prefix.
 Once a new search request arrives, metrics for all nodes are obtained from KV and all nodes are arranged - from the lowest metric to the highest.